josepfontana/nmap2csv/README.md

 # nmap2csv
 Perl script to convert nmap xml output to a csv spreadsheet

-CPAN preqeuisites: Nmap::Parser and NetAddr::IP
+CPAN prerequisites: Nmap::Parser and NetAddr::IP